rajatm99/gonsul/README.md

-# gonsul
+# GONSUL - Go package for CONSUL
-consul for dynamic config management
+This package focuses on managing config variables in consul key value store